 The portal venous system transmits deoxygenated blood from most of the gastrointestinal tract and gastrointestinal organs to the liver.
-Substance absorbed in the GIT are processed in the liver, hepatocytes receives oxygenated blood via hepatic artery.
-This mixture filter through the sinusoids and collects in a central vein and finally to the heart through the inferior vena cava by hepatic veins.
+Substances absorbed in the GIT are processed in the liver, hepatocytes receives oxygenated blood via hepatic artery.
+This mixture filters through the sinusoids and collects in a central vein and finally to the heart through the inferior vena cava by hepatic veins.

 From the portal vein, the blood is drained into the left and right branches of the portal vein into the left and right side of the liver.
 Inside the liver it passes through tiny capillary beds called venous sinusoids of the liver and finally into the hepatic vein which transmits the blood into the inferior vena cava (carries deoxygenated blood to the heart).

-The importance of portosystemic anastomosis is to provide alternative routes of circulation when there is blockage in the liver or portal vein.
-This routes ensure that venous blood from the gastrointestinal tract still reaches the heart through the inferior vena cava without going through the liver.
+The importance of portosystemic anastomoses is to provide alternative routes of circulation when there is a blockage in the liver or portal vein.
+These routes ensure that venous blood from the gastrointestinal tract still reaches the heart through the inferior vena cava without going through the liver.

-The various anastomosis and the sites in which they occur are described below:
+The various anastomoses and the sites in which they occur are described below:

-- The anastomosis between the left gastric which are portal veins and the lower branches of oesophageal veins that drains into the azygos and hemiazygos veins which are systemic veins.
+- The anastomosis between the left gastric veins, which are portal veins, and the lower branches of oesophageal veins that drain into the azygos and hemiazygos veins, which are systemic veins.
 The site of this anastomosis is the lower oesophagus.

-- The anastomosis between the paraumbilical veins which runs in the ligamentum teres as portal veins and small epigastric veins which are systemic vein.
+- The anastomosis between the paraumbilical veins, which run in the ligamentum teres as portal veins, and small epigastric veins, which are systemic veins.
 The site of this anastomosis is the umbilicus.

 - The anastomosis between omental and colonic veins (portal veins) with the retroperitoneal veins (systemic veins) in the region of hepatic and splenic flexure.

-Another anastomosis is between the ductus venosus which is a portal vein and the inferior vena cava which is a systemic vein.
+Another anastomosis is between the ductus venosus (portal vein) and the inferior vena cava (systemic vein).
 This is very rare and at the site of patent ductus venosus.